del-raiz/guix-craft/README.md

 ```

 Once the initial install is complete, you will be able to reconfigure using
-the command `gosr` if you choose to keep this project scaffolding, else you
+the commands `gosr` & `gohr` if you choose to keep this project scaffolding,
-will need to edit `home-bash-configuration` in `home-config.scm`.
+else you will need to edit `home-bash-configuration` in `home-config.scm`.

 ## Establishing Wifi